Phase 3 – Overcoming barriers and challenges

 Tricia advises on how teams can work to maintain their improvements and spread these to other areas of their organisation (contains: diffusion curve, components of an improving system).

-In the third session of the QI programme, we invite a QI Champion from a previous wave to present their QI project, with a focus on how they overcame their barriers and challenges.
-Feel free to view our presentations from previous sessions below:
+In the third session of the National Diabetes QI Collaborative, we invited QI Champions from previous waves to present their QI project, with a focus on how they overcame their barriers and challenges.

 Dr Fiona Campbell provided the Birmingham and Leicester waves with an overview of her team’s QI journey at Leeds Children’s Hospital from the pilot wave in 2017 to the present day.
-This documents the gradual improvement in average HBa1c through a series of QI interventions including local QI training, DigiBete and schools workshops (contains: team working, driver diagrams, run chart, self-management education, sustainability and spread, team ambitions, goals and values).
+The presentation slide deck documents the gradual improvement in average HBa1c through a series of QI interventions including local QI training, DigiBete and schools workshops (contains: team working, driver diagrams, run chart, self-management education, sustainability and spread, team ambitions, goals and values).

 We ask all teams in the QI collaborative to define their purpose, and produce an overarching aim as to what their service strives for.
-Have a look at figure.
-1 below which gives an overview of the Leed’s team’s approach to this.
+Have a look at the image and click on the link to the presentation slide deck below to give an overview of the Leeds team’s approach to this: